 SI dysfunction can co-exist with sciatica, which is a pain caused by compression to the spinal nerve root in the lower back.
 It is important for SI dysfunction to be properly diagnosed (and distinguished), with a more thorough assessment by a physical therapist.

-Personal Message from Carlee, our Physiotherapist:
+Personal Message from Carlee, our Physiotherapist in Calgary: